 GoGuardian Block Pages

 GoGuardian has a few ways to block web content.
 Each block type has a different block screen and message.
-You may also find that students are blocked by other means, this article will help identify block sources.
+You may also find that students are blocked by other means.
+This article will help to identify the block sources.

 Blocked by Admin Filtering Policies

 Filtering Policies can block websites by specific URLs and by categories of sites.
 If you see the block page below, the page was blocked by one of your filtering Policies configured in GoGuardian Admin.
 Policies can be configured and modified on the Policies page and can be applied to various OUs on the Assign page.
 This page can be bypassed for a predetermined amount of time using a bypass password.
 Bypass passwords can be configured and managed on the Bypass page.

 Smart Alerts Triggers can be configured to block certain content.
 If you see the block page below, the page was blocked by a custom Trigger.
 Triggers can be configured and modified on the Triggers page in Smart Alerts.

 Teachers have the ability to lock the browser of a student during an active classroom session using the "Lock Screen" command.
 The command is designed to unlock at the end of the session, but if a student joins a new session before the first session ends, they will remain locked.

 The Lock/Unlock Screen command can be issued by any teacher, so if a student joins your session in a "browsing disabled" state, they can be quickly unlocked by selecting the student and issuing the "Unlock Screen" command.